Response to Racism

 I appeal to you therefore, brothers and sisters, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
 Do not be conformed to this world, but be transformed by the renewing of your minds, so that you may discern what is the will of God—what is good and acceptable and perfect.Romans 12:1-2

 The Therefore Committee wants to hear from you!
-Committee members are leading small group conversations on racial justice issues in February for members and friends of Westminster who would like to participate.
+Committee members are leading small group conversations on racial justice issues for members and friends of Westminster who would like to participate!
 The groups will be limited to 5 people and a leader, so that each person can share his or her story and answers to these five questions:

-These conversations will be held on Zoom on weekday mornings, weekday evenings, and Saturdays between February 8 and February 26, 2021.
+The second round of conversations will be held on Zoom on weekday mornings, weekday evenings, and Saturdays between March 15 and March 27, 2021.
 Click below to find a time and sign up today!
 Once you've signed up, you will get an email with the Zoom link a few days before your conversation.

 In September 2020, following the re-emergence of racism to a greater consciousness on our nation--through new, prominent cases of Black people killed by police officers and by the disproportionately poor outcomes of COVID-19 borne by those of color--the Session created The Therefore Project to lead and evaluate Westminster's past and present as a congregation concerning racial issues.

 This special committee of Session and congregation members will discern, consider, and propose changes concerning any aspects of our life as a congregation that would seek to provide constructive movement toward the ideals that every human being is created "in the image of God," and that would seek to respect and perhaps strengthen the diversity of viewpoints and perspectives within the Session or congregation.